 Reducing the chances of payment fraud at your business

-Credit card fraud can happen at your brick-and-mortar store, on the telephone or online.
+Credit card fraud can happen at your brick-and-mortar store, on the telephone or online, putting customers’ sensitive information at risk.
 Spotting fraudulent activity can be difficult during online or telephone transactions since the customer and the card are not present.
-However, knowing the signs of suspicious activity can help minimize credit card fraud at your brick-and-mortar store.
+However, knowing the signs of suspicious activity can help minimize the risk of credit card fraud at your brick-and-mortar store.

 You've seen a lot of customers walk through your door and you know how the average customer acts.
 If a customer is exhibiting strange behavior it should raise a red flag.
 Keep an eye out for instances where the customer:

 - Appears nervous, is rude or wants to rush the transaction.